-August 20: SAFARI!
+August 18: SAFARI!
 This morning we will board our Land Cruisers and head for the park.
 The vehicles are an important part of how you see Africa.
 There are SIX people in each vehicle along with a refrigerator for drinks and snacks.
 We have excellent drivers and guides with each vehicle and they will communicate with other vehicles when animals are spotted.
 We have about a three hour drive this morning to Lake Manyara National Park.
 We’ll have a picnic lunch upon arrival.
 This is a small park but very important on our trip.
 Vegetation ranges from savannah grass to marsh to evergreen forest (spanning 11 ecosystems) and supports one of the highest varieties of large mammals in

-August 21: We’ll get an early start today and continue northwest along the rim of the famous Ngorongoro Crater.
+August 19: We’ll get an early start today and continue northwest along the rim of the famous Ngorongoro Crater.
 We’ll be going down into the crater on our way back through, but today it’s the setting for a great picnic lunch.
 We continue our journey arriving in the afternoon to the one and only Serengeti National Park.
 We’ll enjoy a short game drive this afternoon/early evening and begin to see the rich wildlife of this incredible place.
 We’ll stay at a comfortable safari camp for the next 3 nights.
 We’ll gather around the campfire tonight and cover some fun discussion topics.
 There’s nothing like a quiet night on the plains of the Serengeti.
 B, L, D

-August 22: It’s all about the animals today.
+August 20: It’s all about the animals today.
 The highest concentration of mammals roam here and we will see them.
 We have a game drive in the morning and in the afternoon with a picnic lunch in between.
 This is not just driving – There is lots of stopping to observe and film the animals in their natural habitat.
 You may have seen bears in Alaska or monkeys in the jungle, but nothing compares to seeing the mammals in Africa.
 Common animals to see in this area include giraffes, zebras, impalas, ostriches, dik diks and more.
-We’ll have a relaxing evening at our safari camp tonight.
-B, L, D
+We’ll have a relaxing evening at our camp B, L, D